 Soft Foot Alliance Vision

-Our vision for the future is to work to create a peaceful and abundant future in the communities living on the edge of Hwange National Park.
+Our vision is to work to create a peaceful and abundant future in the communities living along the edge of Hwange National Park.

 Through working together towards this goal of a landscape that is regenerated and flourishing our hope is to inspire and to help train other communities to do the same in Zimbabwe and further afield.